smartsdk/dataModels/OpenHealthContext/Questionnaire/README.md

 ## Description

-Set of questions regarding the physical test performance.
+Set of questions written questions for the purposes of a specific survey or statistical study.

 ## Data Model